Alien Nation (TV series)

-Alien Nation is a science fiction police procedural television series in the Alien Nation franchise.
-Adapted from the 1988 Alien Nation movie, it stars Gary Graham as Detective Matthew Sikes, a Los Angeles police officer reluctantly working with "Newcomer" alien Sam "George" Francisco, played by Eric Pierpoint.
+Alien Nation is a science fiction police procedural television series in the Alien Nation franchise that aired on Fox from September 18, 1989 to May 7, 1990.
+Adapted from the 1988 Alien Nation film, it stars Gary Graham as Detective Matthew Sikes, an officer of the Los Angeles Police Department reluctantly working with "Newcomer" alien Sam "George" Francisco, played by Eric Pierpoint.
 Sikes also has an on again-off again flirtation with a female Newcomer, Cathy Frankel, played by Terri Treas.

 TV Guide included the series in their 2013 list of 60 shows that were "Cancelled Too Soon".

 Plot

 The series is set in the near future in the United States.
 In 1990, a flying saucer crashes in the Mojave Desert containing a race of extraterrestrials, the Tenctonese, escaping from slavery under a cruel Overseer race.
 They are humanoid but have certain anatomical differences and have been bred with greater physical strength and intelligence.
 These Newcomers, as they are called, are accepted as the latest immigrants to the US.
 The series explores issues around their integration into the multicultural society of the US.

 The storylines often are morality plays on the evils of racism and bigotry, using Newcomers as the discriminated minority.
 As fictional extraterrestrial immigrants, the Newcomers could stand in for social issues about various races, as well as sexual minorities such as gays and lesbians, and would invert the usual expectations.
-For instance, during the run of the series, George becomes pregnant (the male of his species carrying the fetus for part of its gestation), and during much of the episode, dialog included lines like, "If you females had to feel the pain we males feel during pregnancy, there wouldn't be any babies."
+For instance, mid-way through the series, George becomes pregnant (the male of his species carrying the fetus for part of its gestation), and during much of the episode, dialog included lines like, "If you females had to feel the pain we males feel during pregnancy, there wouldn't be any babies."
 The series offers social commentary by illustrating what it means to be human and the often bizarre rituals we observe.